TDuessel/AstrologTD/README.md

 Recent changes in this version:

+- Fix of wrongly scaled postscript output for formats other than 'Letter'.
+- Decan and ruler changes can be listed with aspects and progressions.
 - Makefile for building the Windows version with the MinGW toolchain
 - Bugfix for internal handling of chart information (by [CruiserOne][])
 - Drop usage of register storage class specifier (by [listout][])